SoftUni-Internal/interactive-content/EN/04-Spring-Introduction-MVC/03-Inversion-of-Control.md

 }
 ```

-In this example, if a dependency is missing (it is not injected through the constructor) a compile-time error will be received.
+In this example, if a dependency is missing (it is not injected through the constructor) a compile-time error will occur.

 Constructor Injection is most commonly used and it is the recommended way of injecting dependencies into the controller.